 In this book, there is also a map that forms the Frontispiece by Mr. Widlake, showing the plan of a XIIth century Manor, which helps illustrate some of the terms used in the above brief descriptions.

-Two pages from P. LaRousse's French Dictionary, showing picures modes of transportation in French, in common with much of Europe, in the late 19th century.
+Two pages from P. LaRousse's French Dictionary, showing pictures of modes of transportation in France these were also used in much of Europe, in the late 19th century.
 The terms are in French, and most are translated into English.
 This was found in F. Berger's (1896) French Method.

 From Anecdotes of Dogs by Edward Jesse: